microsoft/CsWinRT/docs/authoring.md

 1. In Visual Studio, right click on the project node under **Solution Explorer** and click **Add -> New Item**.
 Search for the **Text File** template and name your file `YourNativeApp.exe.manifest`.

 2. Add your activatable class registrations to the manifest file.
 Below is an example with a C#/WinRT component `MyAuthoredComponent` and activatable classes `WinRTComponent.Class*`.
-Note that `WinRT.Host.dll` must be specified as the file name.
+Note that `WinRT.Host.dll` must be specified as the file name, without a relative path.

       ```xml
       <?xml version="1.0" encoding="utf-8"?>